ansys/openapi-common/README.rst

 Platform-specific Kerberos Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Kerberos authentication should be supported wherever the MIT or Heimdal Kerberos client can be installed.
-The library
+Kerberos authentication should be supported wherever the MIT or Heimdal Kerberos client
-has been tested on the platforms listed below, if you manage to use it on other platforms then please consider
+can be installed.
+The library has been tested on the platforms listed below.
+If you manage
-contributing installation steps for your platform by making a pull request.
+to use it on another platform, consider contributing installation steps for your platform
+by making a pull request.

 Ubuntu 20.04
 ============

-Ubuntu requires the python module ``gssapi`` to be built from source, this requires the Kerberos headers, Python headers
+Ubuntu requires the Python module ``gssapi`` to be built from source.
+This requires the
-for the version of Python you are using, and a supported compiler (GCC works well).
+Kerberos headers, Python headers for the version of Python that you are using and a
+supported compiler.
+(GCC works well.)

 You should then be able to install this module with the ``[linux-kerberos]`` extra.